Topics covered in this article:

 The Dolby Atmos Binaural Settings Plug-in

-This plug-in can be inserted on any mono or stereo track and establishes communication with the Dolby Atmos Renderer independently of the DAW.
-This is done by entering the ip address or hostname of the external Renderer or entering localhost if the Renderer is running internally.
+The plug-in can be inserted on any mono or stereo track and establishes communication with the Dolby Atmos Renderer independently of the DAW.
+This is done by entering the IP address or hostname of the external Renderer, or entering localhost if the Renderer is running internally.

-With an editable master file open, use the Copy settings from Input to Master button from the Binaural Render Mode Windows to conform the master.
+With an editable master file open, use the Copy settings from Input to Master button from the Input configuration window to conform the master.
 Changes made to Group assignments from the settings plug-in can also be written to an open editable master file from the Input Configuration window using the Copy groups from input to master.
-Once done, the corresponding status indicators in the main Renderer window will change to blue.

 Next: Module 7.3 – Re-renders